 The redevelopment has realised an overall addition of 600sqm of gallery space as well as specialist sub-terrain storage solutions for the Gallery’s extensive and diverse collection of almost 5000 objects.
 An expanded and refurbished Gallery Cafe was also launched alongside the opening of this new wing.

 Open 10am - 5pm Tues-Sun including public holidays (closed Christmas Day).
-Open 10am - 5pm seven days a week during major exhibitions.

 Entry by donation.
 Tours of the permanent collection daily at 2pm.